-nearby edge servers via wireless network [6] and offload their computation tasks to them.
+In the MEC paradigm, users can easily connect to the nearby edge servers via wireless network [6] and offload their computation tasks to them.
 The short-distance connection between users and edge servers can dramatically reduce the latency, and the computation capability of the edge servers are quite qualified to finish those conventional tasks.
-Additionally, the edge servers do not act alone in many cases - with the help of cluster management techniques, edge servers may coordinate with each other.
-For example, one edge server can dispatch users' requests to other servers which can handle them.
-Besides this, the services will also not work alone to fulfill simple tasks - with the help of microservice architecture [7], [8], [9], more complex applications will be easily developed using services in some specific orders.
-It's a trend that more and more influential IT companies or application vendors start to develop complex applications with microservice techniques (e.g. Kubernetes, Apache Mesos, etc.) nowadays.
-With this technique, though the developers should be more cautious about the external complexities in application developing, communication controlling and failure recovering, the advantage of decomposing applications into several logically related but functionally individual microservices will bring a high degree of flexibility and reuse and makes it much easier for updating.
+Additionally, the edge servers do not act alone in many cases-with the help of cluster management techniques, edge servers may coordinate with each other.
+For example, one edge server can dispatch users' requests to other servers that can handle them.
+Besides this, the services will also not work alone to fulfill simple tasks-with the help of microservice architecture [7], [8], [9], more complex applications will be easily developed using services in some specific orders.
+It's a trend that more and more influential IT companies or application vendors start to develop complex applications with microservice techniques (e.g., Kubernetes, Apache Mesos, etc.) nowadays.
+With this technique, though the developers should be more cautious about the external complexities in application development, the communication controlling and failure recovering, the advantage of decomposing applications into several logically related but functionally individual microservices will bring a high degree of flexibility and reuse and makes it much easier for updating.
 What's more, it will be much easier to scale out for better performance.
-And with the help of Containerbased techniques, these microservice-based applications can be easily deployed on edge servers.
+And with the help of Container-based techniques, these microservice-based applications can be easily deployed on edge servers.

-However, the deployment scheme must be carefully considered, because these servers may have various computation or data storage capacities [10], [11], while the mobile users may have different application preferences

-- if microservices are deployed on servers with lowlevel hardware or deployed on the edge servers whose connected users rarely use them, the performance of the system will not satisfy both users and vendors.
+However, the deployment scheme must be carefully considered, because these servers may have various computation or data storage capacities [10], [11], while the mobile users may have different application preferences-if microservices are deployed on servers with low-level hardware or deployed on the edge servers whose connected users rarely use them, the performance of the system will not satisfy both users and vendors.
 More critically, there would be no doubt that the application vendors can rent lots of edge servers and deploy many instances of microservices to provide better user experience, but the cost of renting edge servers then becomes a major challenge.
-According to the report of RightScale 2, a company that specializes in cloud delivery, 26% of enterprises with more than 1,000 employees are spending more than 6 million dollars a year on public cloud, but 35% of their cloud spendings is wasted - the users may always overrate the resource consumption.
-To the contrary, the vendors always have clear demand about their applications: they want the applications to keep some key performance indicator (KPI) [12], e.g., average response time.
-In this way, we need to work out how to find an appropriate deployment scheme of a microservicebased application with low cost while its actual KPIs are ensured in the service provisioning system based on MEC paradigm.
+According to the report of RightScale,2 a company that specializes in cloud delivery, 26 percent of enterprises with more than 1,000 employees are spending more than 6 million dollars a year on public cloud, but 35 percent of their cloud spendings is wasted-the users may always overrate the resource consumption.
+On the contrary, the vendors always have clear demand about their applications: they want the applications to keep some key performance indicators (KPIs) [12], e.g., average response time.
+In this way, we need to work out how to find an appropriate deployment scheme of a microservice-based application with low cost while its actual KPIs are ensured in the service provisioning system based on the MEC paradigm.